ju2pom/ju2pom.github.io/_posts/2017-2-15-WPF-journey-part2.md

 If you didn't read the first part you can start [here](/WPF-journey-part1)

 # Bindings

-Well I guess bindings is a well known part of Xaml/MVVM so I won't cover the basics and try to share some less known tips I learned (most of them thanks to StackOverflow !)
+Well I guess bindings is a well known part of Xaml/MVVM so I will go through the basics quicly.
 ## Binding to the viewmodel
 The most used binding is the one that ties a viewmodel property to a view element property:

 ```xml